BenjaminPoilve/MiniChord/documentation/docs/user_manual.md

 # **Getting started**

->If you have a kit version of the MiniChord, or wish to fully build one yourself, please refer to the ["Assembly" section]()
+>If you have a kit version of the minichord, or wish to fully build one yourself, please refer to the ["Assembly" section]()

 ![[#1 sheet]](./ressources/todo.png "#1 sheet")